zcyphygeodesy/landseacompleteBouguer/README.md

-    7.5.2 Integral formula of local terrain effect outside the Earth 7.6.1 Marine terrain gravitational field - seawater complete Bouguer effect 7.1(4) Low-dgree Legendre function and its first and second derivative algorithms

-DOS executable test file and all input and output data.
+    7.5.2 Integral formula of local terrain effect outside the Earth 7.6.1 Marine terrain gravitational field - seawater complete Bouguer effect 7.1(4) Low-dgree Legendre function and its first and second derivative algorithms The zip compression packag includes the test project in visual studio 2017 - intel fortran integrated environment, DOS executable test file and all input and output data.